 Our Lady of the Angels Catholic Primary School (formerly Queensway)

-Our Lady of the Angels School is a Voluntary Aided School, which is served by the Parishes of Our Lady of the Assumption, Abbey Road, Torquay and Holy Angels, Chelston, Torquay.
+Our Lady of the Angels School is an academy which belongs to the Plymouth CAST Multi-academy Trust.
+It is served by the Parish of Our Lady of the Assumption, Abbey Road, Torquay.

 Head Teacher Mrs Amelia Harding